When introducing you kids to your boyfriend, every divorced mom’s situation is different. Don’t beat yourself up if things don’t go like you imagined.

 Don’t take this lightly because if there is no commitment, you don’t want to risk the children becoming attached.

-What if I introduce my kids to my boyfriend and our relationship does not work out?
+What if you introduce the kids to your new boyfriend and our relationship does not work out?
 This is not the end of the world.
 Be prepared to deal with the possibility of a committed relationship not working out.
 Allow yourself to heal and explain to your children that sometimes relationships don’t work out.
 (Hopefully, they won’t say “duh, mom!
 I get it, you and dad didn’t work out.”).
 Explain that life is full of challenges but success comes in how we handle them.

 2. Reassure the kids that they are top priority